enjaku4/rabarber/README.md

 end
 ```

-This allows everyone to access `OrdersController` and its children and also `index` action in `InvoicesController`.
+This allows everyone to access `OrdersController` and its descendants and also `index` action in `InvoicesController`.

-If you've set `must_have_roles` setting to `true`, then only the users with at least one role can gain access.
-This setting can be useful if your requirements are such that users without roles are not allowed to access anything.

-Also keep in mind that rules defined in child classes don't override parent rules but rather add to them:
+Also keep in mind that rules defined in descendant classes don't override ancestor rules but rather add to them:

 ```rb
 module Crm
   class BaseController < ApplicationController